alkabharti/Stack-and-Queue/README.md

 ## Queue:
 It is a linear data structure in which insertion and deletion are allowed at both end called rear and front.
 Insertion happens at rear while deletion happens from front.
-It follows First In First Out(LIFO) operation.
+It follows First In First Out(FIFO) operation.

 ### Important Queue Operation: